cfindlayisme/docker-mail/README.md

 Configured setup to not require SQL database since it's only really for a small amount of users.

 Some more TODO:
-- Verify SSL on postfix incoming is good
 - Configure postfix outgoing submission service
 - Spam mitigation beyond postscreen
 - OpenDKIM implementation needs to be added